christianjianelli/yaai_cloud/README.md

 ## User Interface - ABAP AI Chat
 In a BTP ABAP environment, the user interface must be a web application.
-ABAP AI tools Cloud includes a basic chat interface that you can use immediately or make a copy and change it to fit your requirements.
+ABAP AI tools Cloud includes a basic chat interface that you can use immediately or create a copy and modify it to fit your requirements.

 While ABAP AI tools Cloud does not directly provide a SAPUI5 or SAP Fiori Elements chat user interface, this documentation explains how to integrate an ABAP AI chat into a SAPUI5 Freestyle application or a SAP Fiori Elements application.